-The fastest route and most direct to Point Lenana is the Naro Moru route.
+There are 3 principal summit routes (and 4 lesser used routes), namely Sirimon, Chogoria and Naro Moru.
+These can either stand alone, or together as variations with other routes.The fastest route and most direct to Point Lenana is the Naro Moru route.
 Given the short number of days it is often a very popular route with groups.
 It is also a lot steeper than other routes and also has the famous 'vertical bog,' which is a steep section of mud and best traversed in gum boots.
 Because of its steepness, it has less acclimatisation chances.
 The route makes use of Met Station and McKinders Camp.

 The most scenic and interesting of the three main routes on Mt Kenya is the Chogoria route.
 It starts at Meru Bandas at the base of arguably one of the beautiful Lake Michaelson.
 As it is a slower ascent it offers more prospects for acclimatisation and also time to enjoy the magnificent scenery.

 The third main route is Sirimon, which has the most gradual ascent and also ascends on the direst side of the mountain, meaning less chance of rain.
 It starts in a yellowwood forest, into a shrubland, a forest of Scenecio's up to Lenana.These routes can be combined to get the best of various scenes.
 Noromoru - Sirimon can be combined, and Sirimon Chogoria can be combined.